tszwinglitw/5004-TeamActivities/Module04/README.md

 javac ListRunner.java
 java ListRunner
 ```
+This run may take over a minute or so, so give it time.

-That will let you run it directly without worrying about the package. 👉🏽 DISCUSS the results!
+👉🏽 DISCUSS the results!

 A powerful concept is that if your entire program uses List, you often only have one spot to change the class, and a simple change between ArrayList and LinkedList can make a big difference depending on what you are trying to do.